AFCMS/minetest-skin-server/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/checks-status/AFCMS/minetest-skin-server/master?style=flat-square)

+> [!IMPORTANT]
-> ⚠️ This server is still in development and is not ready for production use.
+> This server is still in development and is not ready for production use.
 > Breaking changes may occur at any time.

 This server is made for serving Minetest skins to Minetest servers.
 It is licensed under GPLv3.